PietroCiaccio/ExchangeMigration/USAGE.md

  - Membership will be removed.
  - Permissions to send to the distribution group will be removed.

-It should be noted that GALSync should only be used for objects you do not wish to fully migrate but are needed for the purposes of managing the coexistence experience.

  ## Separation

  This is an option with the mailbox cmdlets only.
 The *separate* parameter when set to TRUE will perform the following -